silentkid86/JsonFieldExtractor4J/README.md

 Does your Java project has problem dealing with JSON , but does not need the whole JSON information instead focusing some known fields?
 This module aims to support Java projects for easy , fast , safe way of accessing certain fields in JSON.

-This is not meant to cast JSON to POJO, but aim to support this feature in the future as a convenience.

 Use Case
 -------------